 Each year, we provide over 250,000 hours of housekeeping services to elderly and frail New Yorkers in Manhattan, Brooklyn, Queens and the Bronx who experience trouble maintaining their own homes safely.
 Housekeepers clean and perform light chores for people who are not able to clean, prepare their own meals, shop or do other errands.
 The Housekeeping Program is funded by, and receives referrals through, the New York City Human Resource Administration (HRA).

-The program takes two to three weeks to complete, based on the level of certification desired.
-Opportunities to work as a Selfhelp aide are available to our graduates.
-Continuous in-service training and classes are offered so home health aides can keep up to date on the newest health care practices, enhance their skills and fulfill ongoing certification requirements.
+Upon graduation from our two training programs, qualified Selfhelp aides will be offered employment at our organization.
+Continuous in-service training and classes are offered so aides can keep up to date on the newest health care practices, enhance their skills, and fulfill ongoing certification requirements.

 The terms "home care" and "home health care" are used interchangeably to refer to skilled clinical treatments, such as nursing, physical therapy or medication management, that are provided at home, as opposed to at a hospital or rehabilitation center.
 These terms are also used to describe a variety of non-medical services that support people at home, such as homemaking, housekeeping, personal care and household chores.